yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 Note that the doctor is intended to report any potential issue - it's then up to you to decide whether they are a false positive or not (for example it won't traverse Git repositories).
 For this reason we don't recommend using it as a CI tool.

+### Use `yarn dlx` instead of `yarn global`

+`yarn dlx` is designed to execute one off scripts that may have been installed as global packages with `yarn 1.x`.
+Managing system-wide packages is outside of the scope of `yarn`.
+To reflect this, `yarn global` has been removed.
+[Read more on GitHub](https://github.com/yarnpkg/berry/issues/821).

 ### Make sure you use `resolve@1.9+`

 Older releases don't support Plug'n'Play at all.
 Since the `resolve` package is used by pretty much everything nowadays, making sure that you use a modern release can go a long way to solve the most obnoxious bugs you may have.